 We like to think of ourselves as the ones that pushes the job.
 The one that keeps the job rolling and the one that puts pressure on other trades to keep up.
 It is our philosophy that the efficiency of a job is not to haggle over the details but to see the greater picture.
 Our hope is always to be the driving force behind getting the project done on time and under budget and we strive to obtain that on every job by being prepared, having materials on time and a staff that you can trust.

-We are in no ways perfect, but what Roscoe and Strawberry started sixty-nine years ago is still going strong today.
+We are in no ways perfect, but what Roscoe and Strawberry started seventy-four years ago is still going strong today.
 We must be doing something right.

 – Simmons & Simmons Construction & Supply